Club Directory

 Our club offers a variety of services:

--Our education team offers unique educational sessions tailored to the individual needs of local women’s shelters and recovery houses.
-We design and present physician-reviewed webinars that educate women on topics such as healthy habits, stress management, overcoming language barriers, and more.
+- Our education team offers unique educational sessions tailored to the individual needs of local women’s shelters and recovery houses.
+We design and present physician-reviewed webinars that educate women on topics such as healthy habits, stress management, suicide and mental health, overcoming language barriers, and more.
 Each week, our team members also provide one-on-one tutoring for children residing in women’s shelters to help the children complete homework, engage them in positive conversations, and relieve stress from parents.

-- This year we are aiming to expand our efforts to include immigrant and non-English speaking populations, for a more inclusive education effort.
+- We are aiming to expand our efforts to include immigrant and non-English speaking populations, for a more inclusive education effort.

--Our awareness team works to educate the community about women’s issues in BC, Canada, and the world.
-We create succinct, attention-grabbing, and educational material that reaches a variety of audiences.
+- Our awareness team works to educate the community about women’s issues in BC, Canada, and the world.
+We create concise, attention-grabbing, and educational material that reaches a variety of audiences.

 Contact: cwivancouver@gmail.com